Serial Killer vs. Mass Murderer: What's the Difference?

-The Quick Trick: The creepy guy at the bar is full of it: Gacy was a serial killer because he committed many murders over a long period of time; mass murderers commit many murders all at once.
+The Quick Trick: John Wayne Gacy was a serial killer because he committed many murders over a long period of time; mass murderers commit many murders all at once.

 The difference here is all about the details—but then, any CSI fan knows that the magic of police work is in the little things.
 According to the U.S. Department of Justice, Statistics Bureau (and yes, there really is such a thing), "mass murder" is a single event at one location involving the murder of four or more people.
 Kill three people at once, therefore, and you're merely a homicidal jerk.
 Terrorism and government-sanctioned murder often are considered mass murder.